giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-08-26-keeney-jam-2020-entry-curseings.md

 With this in mind, I started developing the game and things happened very well and I delivered my entry right on time.
 I had the finished version some hours before, but I took some time to review it.

-The final result is **a simple game that takes the Lemmings core mechanic and adds some twist: in Curseings**, there are two kinds of walkers: the human and the cursed and you need to take each kind to different portals.
+The final result is **a simple game that takes the Lemmings core mechanic and adds some twist**: in Curseings, there are two kinds of walkers: the human and the cursed and you need to take each kind to different portals.
 If a cursed touch a human, that human becomes a cursed one too.
 The gamer will need to use this new mechanic to overcome some levels, sometimes the player will need to avoid they touch each other, sometimes don't.

 {% youtube I3fRyrc6yrA %}